 This compact little shopping centre does indeed offer ‘more’ than the usual suspects.is a hotspot for mid-priced fashion, the latest designer gadgets, accessories and skincare.

-Don't overlook this four-floor treasure trove of local, Korean and Japanese stores that are unique, chic and always popular with the young crowd.is packed with dozens of with what are known as ‘little square stores’ in Cantonese, the small spaces offer lower rents for aspiring local designers and independent start-up retailers.
+Don't overlook this four-floor treasure trove of local, Korean and Japanese stores that are unique, chic and always popular with the young crowd.is packed with dozens of what are known as ‘little square stores’ in Cantonese, the small spaces offer lower rents for aspiring local designers and independent start-up retailers.

-is Hong Kong’s largest Japanese-style department store carries a wide selection of international items, including renowned European fashion brands, skincare products and cosmetics, jewellery, leather goods, electrical appliances and home supplies, with a supermarket featuring Japanese produce and snacks.
+is Hong Kong’s largest Japanese-style department store and carries a wide selection of international items, including renowned European fashion brands, skincare products and cosmetics, jewellery, leather goods, electrical appliances and home supplies, with a supermarket featuring Japanese produce and snacks.

 runs the gamut of shopping in Causeway Bay.
 From fashion and jewellery to fine wine and children’s clothing, Lee Gardens One and Two offer some of the world’s top brands.
 The newer Lee Gardens Three brings hip streetwear and artisanal coffee shops for the younger generation.
 If you have little ones, you cannot miss its children’s concept floors to style your child in the latest designer looks.